Most of my research to date has been in ethics, but I also have strong research interests in social philosophy and the philosophy of mind.

 Very Short Abstract We offer a new, epistemic reading of Derek Parfit's much derided "Normativity Objection".
 Post-Kripkean synthetic reductivists in ethics need to say more to explain how various normative truths are a priori knowable.

-Resisting Reductive Realism Oxford Studies in Metaethics (pending final review, draft available upon request)
+Resisting Reductive Realism Oxford Studies in Metaethics Vol. 15

 Very Short Abstract Ethicists struggle to take reductive views seriously.
 They also have trouble conceiving of some supervenience failures.
 Understanding why provides further evidence for a kind of hybrid view of normative concept use.

-Moral Constraints on Gender Concepts Ethical Theory and Moral Practice (pending presentation at 2019 BSET, draft available upon request)
+Moral Constraints on Gender Concepts Ethical Theory and Moral Practice (pending presentation at 2019 BSET)

 Very Short Abstract I argue that a recently influential version of contextualism about terms like 'woman' and 'man' doesn't exhibit the right kind of flexibility to capture the way in which such words are used to communicate.
 I then float an alternative view that not only looks better suited in this regard, but also makes better sense of the significance of some forms of criticisms of mainstream gender ideology.